Emory Bellard: High school

 Bellard was a high school head coach for 21 seasons, where he achieved a record of 177–59–9 and won three state titles.
 During his time as a high school coach, he explored the idea of running an offense out of a three-back formation.

-Bellard began coaching at Ingleside High School, a Class B school in Ingleside, Texas.
+Bellard started coaching in 1949 and became the head coach at Ingleside High School, a Class B school in Ingleside, Texas in 1952.
 He guided the school to two consecutive regional wins (as far as Class B football went) in 1953 and 1954, and a street near Ingleside High School is named after him.
 He was then hired to succeed Joe Kerbel at Breckenridge High School, then a state powerhouse in the second-highest UIL classification.
 Under coach Kerbel and his predecessor Cooper Robbins, Breckenridge won three 3A state championships in 1951, 1952, and 1954.
 Bellard continued that winning tradition with state titles in 1958 and 1959.

 In 1960, Bellard was selected over Gordon Wood to replace Bob Harrell as head coach at Central High School in San Angelo, Texas.
 San Angelo Central was playing in the highly competitive District 2-4A, nicknamed the "Little Southwest Conference", against perennial state champions such as Abilene and Odessa Permian.
 Bellard amassed a 59–19–2 record at San Angelo Central, winning a 4A state championship in 1966.
 He then left the high school ranks for the University of Texas at Austin.

+During this time he coached at the 1960 Texas High School All-Star football game and was named the 1962 West Texas Coach of the Year.

 In 1988, Bellard returned to the high school level, coaching Spring Westfield High School near Houston, Texas, to a 41–22–5 record over six seasons.

+At Spring Westfield he won the 1993 Distinguished Coach Award from the National Football Foundation.

 College

 Texas

 In 1967, Bellard was hired as the linebackers coach at the University of Texas at Austin and was moved to offensive coordinator in 1968.
 At this time, he developed and implemented the wishbone formation, a system inspired by the variations of the veer developed by Homer Rice and run by Bill Yeoman at the University of Houston.
+He helped Texas to win 4 straight Southwest Conference Championships, 2 National Championships and 2 Cotton Bowls.